Krakor92/some-custom-dataviews/jukebox/README.md

 Despite all the above points, there are some caveats to bear in mind:

+- This view and Dataview's **Automatic View Refreshing** aren't really compatible 😕.
+For example, if you are listening to audio files while modifiying your vault, it will reset the music everytime dv refreshes...
+There are no workaround around that unfortunatly.
+That's one of the few things I really hope Datacore will fix

 - The **audio player** user experience on *Android* is not reliable 😞:
 	- Some (if not most) audio files don't load at all (i've opened an [issue on Obsidian Forums](https://forum.obsidian.md/t/bug-audio-files-fail-to-load-randomly-on-android/49684) about it):
 		- Those either play until the end but don't trigger the autoplay